-Check Ride: An in-vehicle evaluation of a driver's physical and defensive driving skills.
+Check Ride: An in vehicle evaluation of a driver's physical and defensive driving skills.
 The intent of the check ride is to evaluate the driver's proficiency at operating the vehicle.
-A check ride shall be administered by a qualified person trained to conduct such check rides such as a certified Smith System Instructor.
+A check ride shall be administered by a qualified person trained to conduct such check rides.
+An example may include a certified Smith System Instructor.

-Commercial Vehicle: A commercial vehicle is a vehicle as defined by the California Vehicle Code 260.
-Examples include Bus, 3 axle Truck, Tractor Trailer.
+Commercial Vehicle: A commercial vehicle is a vehicle as defined by the California Vehicle Code 260: